realInt2k/thanksPayContractsDeployer/README.md

 ```
 npm run start:polygonPolling
 ```
 This script will listen to all transactions submitted to VM, and then duplicate them to Polygon.
 You can see the list of transactions on `./transaction_log`.
+Also, the money price will be automatically appended in `./transaction_log/synced/__.json`, assuming price of Polygon MATIC is 0.7 dollars (you can recalculate later).

 #### Run some functions